 This strategy boils down to prioritizing and then making time to work on the most important items.
 It’s not enough to make a to-do list; you have to schedule time into your calendar to focus on certain work, otherwise you’re simply planning the output rather than the input, Eyal says.

 As you schedule time, make sure to consider the three life domains: you, your work, and your relationships.
-This will help you create a framework for how to spend your time, which can be especially helpful if you’re shifting to working from home full time due to the COVID-19 pandemic and struggling to find a schedule that works for you.
+This will help you create a framework for how to spend your time, which can be especially helpful if you’re working from home full time due to the COVID-19 pandemic and struggling to find a schedule that works for you.
 No matter how you arrange your day, be sure to create time for yourself first or the other two life domains — work and relationships — will suffer as a result.

 Make it actionable: Take advantage of the Smartsheet daily task manager template to manage your to-do list, and be sure to schedule chunks of time in your calendar to tackle each to-do.
 Set aside however much time you’d like to allocate to each task each week.